 Rebecca provides all of the therapy services for CWW.

-Known for her wit and for shooting straight from the hip, Rebecca brings her extensive professional experience and her personal journey with pessimism and negativity to her work with others.
+Known for her wit and for shooting straight from the hip, Rebecca brings her extensive professional experience and her personal journey through pessimism and negativity to her work with others.

 Rebecca specializes in the following areas: